The Complete Guide to IT Hardware Procurement for Canadian Businesses

 4. Evaluate Quotes

 Don't just compare the bottom line.
-Evaluate total cost of ownership: hardware price, shipping costs, customs duties (for cross-border purchases), warranty coverage, support levels, and lead times.
+Evaluate total cost of ownership: hardware price, shipping costs, customs duties that may apply to cross-border purchases, warranty coverage, support levels, and lead times.
 A lower hardware price with longer lead time or reduced warranty may cost you more in the long run.

 5. Canadian-Specific Considerations

-GST/HST applies to all domestic hardware purchases.
-Cross-border purchases (from the US) may incur customs duties depending on the HS code and country of origin.
-CUSMA (Canada-US-Mexico Agreement) eliminates duties on many IT products manufactured in North America, but not all.
+GST/HST generally applies to domestic hardware purchases.
+Cross-border purchases (from the US) may incur customs duties depending on the HS code and country of origin, and the applicable treatment should be confirmed for each shipment.
+CUSMA (Canada-US-Mexico Agreement) may eliminate duties on many IT products manufactured in North America, though not all, and eligibility should be confirmed depending on the situation.

-For government procurement, ensure your vendor is on the Standing Offer list or can meet Supply Arrangement requirements.
-Federal departments often require PSPC-compliant purchasing processes.
+For government procurement, it is generally advisable to confirm that your vendor is on the relevant Standing Offer list or can meet Supply Arrangement requirements.
+Federal departments may require PSPC-compliant purchasing processes.

 6. Warranties & Support

 Standard manufacturer warranties range from 1–3 years depending on the product line.
 Enterprise servers typically include 3-year next-business-day onsite support.
-For mission-critical deployments, upgrade to 4-hour response or 24×7 coverage.
+For mission-critical deployments, you may wish to consider upgrading to 4-hour response or 24×7 coverage.

-Register all warranties immediately upon delivery.
-Keep records of serial numbers, purchase dates, and service tag numbers — you'll need these for any support interactions or future refresh planning.
+Warranties should generally be registered promptly upon delivery.
+Keep records of serial numbers, purchase dates, and service tag numbers, as these are generally needed for support interactions or future refresh planning.

 7. Lifecycle Management